lunatsukiii/lunatsukiii/README.md

 I have some experience in Flutter but I still have quite a bit to learn before I would be comfortable saying that I master it.

 I have a lot of project ideas floating around in my head and I hope to someday be able to execute them!
-Currently I sadly only know 3 programming languages: Dart in the Flutter Framework, C# in Unity and Python, I don't use Python tho
+Currently I sadly only know 5 programming languages: Dart in the Flutter Framework, C# in Unity, HTML & CSS, Javascript and Python, however my knowledge in JS is very limited and I never use Python

 Usually I do not have alot of time to code, but whenever I start a new project I **try** to stick to it.